Childhood Astrocytomas Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Astrocytomas

 Childhood astrocytoma is a disease in which benign (noncancer) or malignant (cancer) cells form in the tissues of the brain.

 Astrocytomas are tumors that start in star-shaped brain cells called astrocytes.
 An astrocyte is a type of glial cell.
-Glial cells hold nerve cells in place and help them work the way they should.
-There are several types of astrocytomas.
-They can form anywhere in the central nervous system (brain and spinal cord).
-Brain tumors are the third most common type of cancer in children.
+Glial cells hold nerve cells in place, bring food and oxygen to them, and help protect them from disease, such as infection.
+Gliomas are tumors that form from glial cells.
+An astrocytoma is a type of glioma.

-Treatment of metastatic brain tumors is not discussed in this summary.
+This summary is about the treatment of tumors that begin in astrocytes in the brain (primary brain tumors).
 Metastatic brain tumors are formed by cancer cells that begin in other parts of the body and spread to the brain.
+Treatment of metastatic brain tumors is not discussed here.

 The central nervous system controls many important body functions.

-- Cerebrum: The largest part of the brain, at the top of the head.
+Cerebrum: The largest part of the brain, at the top of the head.
 The cerebrum controls thinking, learning, problem-solving, speech, emotions, reading, writing, and voluntary movement.

-- Cerebellum: The lower, back part of the brain (near the middle of the back of the head).
+Cerebellum: The lower, back part of the brain (near the middle of the back of the head).
 The cerebellum controls movement, balance, and posture.

-- Brain stem: The part that connects the brain to the spinal cord, in the lowest part of the brain (just above the back of the neck).
+Brain stem: The part that connects the brain to the spinal cord, in the lowest part of the brain (just above the back of the neck).
 The brain stem controls breathing, heart rate, and the nerves and muscles used in seeing, hearing, walking, talking, and eating.

-- Hypothalamus: The area in the middle of the base of the brain that controls body temperature, hunger, and thirst.
+Hypothalamus: The area in the middle of the base of the brain that controls body temperature, hunger, and thirst.

-- Visual pathway: The group of nerves that connect the eye with the brain.
+Visual pathway: The group of nerves that connect the eye with the brain.

-- Spinal cord: The column of nerve tissue that runs from the brain stem down the center of the back.
+Spinal cord: The column of nerve tissue that runs from the brain stem down the center of the back.
 It is covered by three thin layers of tissue called membranes.
 The spinal cord and membranes are surrounded by the vertebrae (back bones).
-Spinal cord nerves carry messages between the brain and the rest of the body, such as a signal from the brain to cause muscles to move or from the skin to the brain for the sense of touch.
+Spinal cord nerves carry messages between the brain and the rest of the body, such as a message from the brain to cause muscles to move or a message from the skin to the brain to feel touch.